Okta Identity Engine release notes (Production)

 Email auto-enrollment and recovery management

-Administrators can control the automatic enrollment of email as an authenticator and configure email-based password recovery, unlock, and change where email is not an authenticator.
+Admins can control the automatic enrollment of email as an authenticator and configure email-based password recovery, unlock, and change where email is not an authenticator.
+See Make email an optional authenticator.

 Managed app assurance for Android